 Simple English definitions for legal terms

-Read a random definition: Occupational disease
+Read a random definition: Freedom of the Press Clause

 A prior-use bar is a rule that prevents someone from getting a patent for an invention that was already used or sold publicly in the United States more than a year before they applied for the patent.
 This means that if someone else already made the invention and used it or sold it, the person applying for the patent cannot get it.
 The rule applies to any public use, commercial use, sale, or private transfer without a pledge of secrecy.
 There is a rare procedure called a public-use proceeding that investigates whether an invention was publicly used or sold before the patent application was filed.